scorpido74/azure-docs.nl-nl/articles/event-hubs/get-started-node-send-v2.md

     const containerName = "BLOB CONTAINER NAME";

     async function main() {
-      // create a blob container client and a blob checkpoint store using the client const containerClient = new ContainerClient(storageConnectionString, containerName);
+      // Create a blob container client and a blob checkpoint store using the client. const containerClient = new ContainerClient(storageConnectionString, containerName);
       const checkpointStore = new BlobCheckpointStore(containerClient);

-      // create a consumer client for the event hub by specifying the checkpoint store const consumerClient = new EventHubConsumerClient(consumerGroup, connectionString, eventHubName, checkpointStore);
+      // Create a consumer client for the event hub by specifying the checkpoint store. const consumerClient = new EventHubConsumerClient(consumerGroup, connectionString, eventHubName, checkpointStore);

-      // subscribe for the events and specify handlers for processing the events and errors. const subscription = consumerClient.subscribe({
+      // Subscribe to the events, and specify handlers for processing the events and errors. const subscription = consumerClient.subscribe({
           processEvents: async (events, context) => {
             for (const event of events) {
               console.log(`Received event: '${event.body}' from partition: '${context.partitionId}' and consumer group: '${context.consumerGroup}'`);
             }
-            // update the checkpoint
+            // Update the checkpoint.
             await context.updateCheckpoint(events[events.length - 1]);
           },